jeremiedb/mxnet_R_bucketing/TimeSeries.md

 Time-Series
 ================

-> LSTM application to time-series.

-This is a hacky demo of how one can perform a time-series model training and inference.
+This is a minimalistic demo on how to model time-series with RNN, including training and inference.

-Areas of friction come from the data feed that is expected in a features X batch.size X seq.len format, while array.iter assumes that batches are accessed through the last dimension.

-Current custom bucket iterator is designed for text data, which is in batch.size X seq.len format, the features dimension being added by the embedding layer.

-Might be preferrable to migrate bucket iterator to a seq\_len X batch.size format and swap axis within model.
-First need to test potential impact on performance.

 ``` r
 library("readr")